This might be a little strange title for an article on a website about grilling and smoking but I will explain why I wrote this post.

-With a few pork chops or chicken breast this could make a big difference in the taste of the meat.
+With a few pork chops or chicken breasts, this could make a big difference in the taste of the meat.

-I fond that about all the digital kitchen scales can measure up to about 11 pounds and that it good enough for my kind of grilling.
+I fond that many of the digital kitchen scales can measure up to about 11 pounds and that is good enough for my kind of grilling.

 I just chose the one that I thought was easy to use and one thing it needed in my opinion was the option to reset it to 0 after weighing one ingredient before adding the next one.

-let me know your thoughts on this and if you thing I am overdoing it.
+let me know your thoughts on this and if you think I am overdoing it.